Bigshan/naoqi_sublime_text_plugin/README.md

 <h2>Usage</h2>
 Once naoqi syntax selected from the Command Palette.
 The main naoqi functionality is in the methods, classes and 'frameworks' completion list.
 <ol>
-<li>To auto-complete a function or variable, start typing a method name, class name or code snippet name using lower case and access the completions list with CTRL+spacebar.
-Each value within a function can be jumped between with the TAB key.</li>
+<li>To auto-complete a method, class or snippet, start typing a method name, class name or code snippet name using lower case and access the completions list with CTRL+spacebar.
+Each argument within a method can be jumped between with the TAB key.</li>
 <li>To search for all the methods and classes within a 'framework' (Core, Motion, Audio, Vision, Sensors, Trackers, ConnectionManager), start typing a 'framework' name in UPPER case e.g. 'VISION' will list all the commands related to the Vision APIs.</li>
 </ol>